 Any diver can tell you that coral reefs are beautiful.
 They are like undersea cities, filled with colorful fish, intricate formations and wondrous sea creatures.
 The importance of coral reefs, however, extends far beyond the pleasure it brings to those who explore it.
-Coral reefs play an essential role in everything from water filtration and fish reproduction to shore line protection and erosion prevention.
+Coral reefs play an essential role in everything from water filtration and fish reproduction to shore line protection and erosion prevention.· Most corals and sponges are filter feeders, which means that they consume particulate matter suspended in the water column.
+This contributes to enhanced quality and clarity of our near shore waters.

 - Coral reefs support a phenomenal diversity of species and provide irreplaceable sources of food and shelter.
 Tropical rainforests play a similar role on the land.